thesanjeetc/SiriControl-System/README.md

 Overall, you will be able to add accurate voice controlled capabilities to any project for free.
 Convinced that SiriControl is awesome?

 Well, here is the link on how to get started: https://thereallycoolstuff.wordpress.com/siricontrol-a-voice-control-system/

+NOTE: This works on python 2.7 and above